How To Start Running | The Beginners Guide To Running

 How about running your first 5k?

-You can do this on your own by tracking your route, time and distance using a running watch or phone app, or by signing up for one of your local 5k fun runs so you have a target race day to train for.
+You don’t need a running coach, you can do this on your own by tracking your route, time and distance using a running watch or phone app, or by signing up for one of your local 5k fun runs so you have a target race day to train for.

 This is where our Couch To 5k Training Plan comes in.
 The plan is a weekly running schedule that’s simple and easy to follow, with specific workouts for you to do each week, to build up to completing a 5k in one go.

-This running program uses what’s commonly referred to as the ‘run walk method’, which has you doing run-walk intervals, meaning you start off with brisk walking breaks between short periods of running, gradually increasing the amount of running you do in one go.
+This running program uses what’s commonly referred to as the ‘run walk method’, which has you doing run-walk intervals, meaning you start off with brisk walking breaks between short periods of just a few minutes of running, gradually increasing the amount of running you do in one go.
+This run-walk method allows you to keep each workout achievable and manageable, while working up to longer distances and building your fitness, strength and endurance each week.

 Nike Invincible 3 Review Trail and Kale web wm 18